jcranney/recon-simu/README.md

 The reason for waiting is to give the programs time to write to shared memory before calling them from another program.

 ### Modifying
 The `Hardware Simulator` and `Performance Monitor` are built, but the `Reconstructor` currently estimates all zeros.
-You can replace the function `compute_phase()` in the `reconstructor.py` file with a working reconstructor.
+You can replace the function `def reconstruct_phi(slopes):` in the `reconstructor.py` file with a working reconstructor.